stefbez/the-book-club/README.md

 * When stuck, I turned to the Code Institute Slack channels for advice and ideas for how to solve issues, Tutor support from Code Institute and [Stack Overflow](https://stackoverflow.com/)

+* Reviews and books on the site are user uploaded and sources of these cannot be referenced.

 ### Media